webhue/coronaviruskindness.github.io/README.md

-# coronaviruskindness.github.io
+# coronavirus-kindness
-Repo to host the CvKP
+Repo containing an interactive map that compiles events of various acts of kindness in the world amid the COVID-19 pandemic.